a6enez3r/portfolio/src/static/resume/resume.md

 hand -->
 ### <span>Software Engineer - Mobile, Klaviyo </span> <span>May 2022 – Present</span>

-Collaborating radically on various projects aimed at providing a scalable and performant sending experience necessary to ensure client messages get sent through the right channel and get delivered via the right platform at the right time -- emphasis on internal and external delivery enablement.
+Collaborating on various projects aimed at providing a scalable and performant sending experience necessary to ensure client messages get sent through the right channel and get delivered via the right platform at the right time -- emphasis on internal and external delivery enablement.

 - Debugging, troubleshooting, and fixing various operational issues and bugs that come up during PagerDuty
 - Leveraged Grafana, Graphite, and statsd to develop monitoring and alerting to increase observability during peak traffic hours as well as get visibility into ongoing operational behaviors during cutovers to deliver a user experience with little to zero downtime